 When they are introduced

-Verbal contingencies during natural conversations are introduced when the clinician observes that the parent is giving verbal contingencies safely and correctly during practice sessions.
-Usually, at that time, the child's SRs will be showing improvement in one or more everyday situations.
+Verbal contingencies during natural conversations are introduced when the clinician observes that the parent is consistently giving verbal contingencies safely and correctly during practice sessions.
+Usually, at that time, the child's SRs will be showing improvement.